-- Playout delay should track the network delay as it varies during a session [27][28] - This delay is computed for each talk spurt based on observed average delay and deviation from this average delay -- this computation is similar to estimates of RTT and deviation in TCP - Beginning of a talk spurt is identified by examining the timestamps and/or sequence numbers (if silence detection is being done at the source) - The intervals between talk spurts1 give you a chance to catch-up - without this, if the sender's clock were slightly faster than the receiver's clock the queue would build without limit!
-This is important as the 8kHz sampling in PC's codecs is rarely exactly 8kHz.
+- Playout delay should track the network delay as it varies during a session [29][30] - This delay is computed for each talk spurt based on observed average delay and deviation from this average delay -- this computation is similar to estimates of RTT and deviation in TCP - Beginning of a talk spurt is identified by examining the timestamps and/or sequence numbers (if silence detection is being done at the source) - The intervals between talk spurts1 give you a chance to catch-up - without this, if the sender's clock were slightly faster than the receiver's clock the queue would build without limit!
+This is important as the 8kHz sampling in PC's CODECs is rarely exactly 8kHz (similar problems happen at other sampling rates2).

-^{1.} Average silence duration (~596 ms) combine with the average talk-spurt duration (227ms) \Rightarrow a long-term speech activity factor of 27.6% [36].
+^{1.} Average silence duration (~596 ms) combine with the average talk-spurt duration (227ms) \Rightarrow a long-term speech activity factor of 27.6% [327].